WarintornNawong/Portfolio/E-commerce RFM & CLV Prediction/README.md

 ![image](https://user-images.githubusercontent.com/104628789/173783905-0adac6db-cc60-4ed0-9a73-f235f21d7d3b.png)

 - **Observation**
-1. Can't loose customer is the one who frequently and constantly contribute high value in online purchasing.
+1. Can't loose, Champion and Loyal customer is the one who frequently and constantly contribute high value in online purchasing.
 2. New Customer is who pay highest revenue among the rest of customer.

 ## PART III.
 Customer Purchase & Customer Lifetime Value Prediction